imalriyad/imalriyad/README.md

 - All the contest has Deadline and its daynamic

-- I have used React, tailwind css, mongodb, nodejs,firebase
+-  I've used these technologies Firebase, MongoDB, Node.js, Tailwind CSS, jwt,and React

 - Live Link : https://contestbud-e8389.web.app